QUVA-Lab/artemis/docs/source/experiments.rst

     record = multiply_3_numbers.run()

-The `record` is an `ExperimentRecord` object, which contains the computed result, console output, and other information about the experiment.
+The ``record`` is an ``ExperimentRecord`` object, which contains the computed result, console output, and other information about the execution of the experiment.

 .. code-block:: python